gambitproject/gambit/doc/formats.rst

 given in the same order as the players are listed in the list of players.

+The prologue concludes with an optional text comment field.

 Structure of the body (list of payoffs)